 Compare the damages with and without insurance and decide for yourself.

 Patients bear one-hundred percent of the retail cost of filling a cavity when they are uninsured.
 These out-of-pocket expenses can add up quickly, particularly if you have other oral health needs.

 The amount you might have to budget per tooth ranges from a low of $150 just for the one appointment, to $800 when you fold in diagnostics, sedation, and other related charges.

-Financing charges can increase the cost of filling a cavity when you do not have dental insurance.
+Financing dental work can increase the cost of filling a cavity when you do not have insurance.
 Many patients do not have enough money set aside in an emergency fund to cover surprise expenses and must borrow money to pay for treatment.

 - Personal loans impose origination fees that average about 5%